S1ynced/Metar-Application/README.md

 # Features

-- Search for an airport by ICAO code or airport name
+- Search for an airport by ICAO code.
 - Displays the latest METAR data for the airport, including temperature, dewpoint, wind speed and direction.

 # Installation and Usage